dgketchum/Landsat578/README.md

 # Run

+The first time running this code will download and package a large list of scenes.
+This should thereafter be updated if one is after the latest imagery.

+landsat --update-scenes

 If you know the path and row of a location, you can enter it in the command line interface to download and unzip images there between your specified start and end dates.
 You must choose a satellite.